 Click here for a detailed tutorial on the Scenegraph Editor

-We also introduce Action prototypes, a new software design pattern suitable to replicate behavioral tasks for VR experiences.
+Let us try to elucidate Action prototypes, a new software design pattern suitable to replicate behavioral tasks for VR experiences.
 Each Action prototype implements specific methods according to the functionality we would like to support.

 Action Prototypes: The Idea